2/22/2024

 speaker

 Good morning.
 Thanks for the question.
-Well, look, we believe that we've taken all the necessary and appropriate steps to preserve the available exemptions from rent control ordinances, which may be applicable to the properties in our portfolio.
+Well, look, we believe that we've taken all the necessary and appropriate steps to preserve the available exemptions from rent control ordinances. which may be applicable to the properties in our portfolio.
 And we have the added advantage that we have younger vintage properties and have developed most of them.
-So not a concern for us at this time.
+So it's not a concern for us at this time.

 speaker